 Financial transactions made around these holidays can be delayed by up to 1–3 business days, especially when holidays fall on or near weekends.

-3. Legal Holidays in the Philippines
+3. Holidays in the Philippines

 The Philippines observes a combination of regular and special non-working holidays.
 Most government offices, banks, and businesses close during these holidays, which can lead to payment delays.

-Key Legal Holidays:
+Key Bank Holidays:

 - New Year’s Day (January 1)